Total Knee Replacement Surgery

 What I see in my day-to-day practice is that hospital length of stay and return to work and recreational activities are excellent for Less Traumatic Total Knee Replacement patients.
 In 2014 healthy, motivated people can go home the same day as the Less Traumatic Total Knee Replacement.
 These good outcomes are from advances in surgical technique including using the smallest workable knee incisions with careful handling of knee tissue, improved implant design, multimodal pain management, thirteen step infection avoidance treatments, pharmacologic bleeding control, and improved rehabilitation methods (cold therapy, compression, early activity).
 Standardized surgical teams improve surgical processes and maximize best practices and minimize complications.
 At this writing (12/2014) the use of computer navigation and limited incision techniques for total knee replacement is uncommon (6% of total joint surgeons worldwide).
 While this issue was at the forefront of Orthopedic Debate in the mid 2000’s, it is rarely discussed at National Orthopedic Meetings today.
 The matter has been resolved.
 There is no patient benefit with MIS – CAS technique for Total Knee Replacement.
-Now, Less Traumatic Total Knee Replacementpatients also recover with less pain and have a faster return to normal function due to multimodal pain management, improved traditional surgical techniques, and rapid rehabilitation protocols.
-Back in the early 2000’s when MIS – CAS TKA came into being, the expectations were that outcomes using these techniques would revolutionize Total Knee Replacement.
+Now, Less Traumatic Total Knee Replacement patients routinely recover with less pain and have a faster return to normal function due to multimodal pain management, improved traditional surgical techniques, and rapid rehabilitation protocols.

 I will continue to evolve surgical techniques and incorporate new technologies into the practice of orthopedic surgery to improve patient experience and patient outcomes.

 The Current State of Affairs in Total Knee Replacement Surgery

 Less Traumatic Total Knee Replacement surgery uses standard instruments and does not require the use of computer navigation.
 Improvements over the last decade in traditional surgery techniques, multimodal pain management, infection prevention and rapid rehabilitation protocols produce the best patient recovery paths.
 Our patients do great!

 Typical Recovery: Hospitalization 0-2 nights.
 Walker for 5-10 days.
 Driving within 2-4 weeks.
 Return to work in 1-3 months.
 Results vary depending on individual’s physical condition, other constitutional characteristics.
 Many patients take a year to reach a completely healed state.